wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 **OPENSOCIAL**

-You can install [OPENSOCIAL](https://www.getopensocial.com/) by making the following alterations to the above 9 settings
+You can install [OPENSOCIAL](https://www.getopensocial.com/) by making the following alterations to the above 9 override settings

 At the time of writing, PHP8.1 is the highest supported version of PHP by opensocial so you need to set these values to install opensocial
 >     set "PHP VERSION" to "8.1"